LDemetrios/astra/README.md

 ```

 Here `acc: T` is an inherited attribute, `: T` is synthesized one.
 Results of each "subrule" are saved into variable with respective name.
-Is there is only one of a kind, it's of the same
+If there is only one of a kind, it's of the same
 type, as a type of its synthesized attribute.
 If there are many, it's a list of those.

 You can pass both single
 identifiers and code inserts as inherited attributes:

 ```